PH Change, Really

 Biological Systems

 Your body is full of pH changes that tell important stories.
-Blood pH, for instance, stays remarkably stable around 7.4.
+Practically speaking, blood pH, for instance, stays remarkably stable around 7.
+In real terms, 4.
 When it drifts outside that narrow range, it's evidence something's wrong — maybe respiratory failure, kidney dysfunction, or severe infection.

 Blood pH changes don't just happen randomly.
 They're evidence of metabolic processes gone awry or environmental factors affecting your system.